 People move a lot, generally.
 Move from a house to another, from a city to another, from one country to another.
 But why do they do that?
 What is it that makes them choose “the moving” move?

-In my experience people move because they believe that somewhere else they will feel better.
+In my experience, people move because they believe that somewhere else they will feel better.
 They will have a better job, better friends, better living standards, better experiences, and so on.
-For many though, moving, does not necessarily mean a change for the better.
-When you move, you don’t take with you just the visible luggage such as suitcases or parcels sent by post, you also take invisible luggage such as culture, values and past experiences.
+For many though, moving does not necessarily mean a change for the better.
+When you move, you don’t take with you just the visible luggage such as suitcases or parcels sent by post, you also take invisible luggage such as culture, values, and past experiences.

 Some experiences are good to have whilst others are best left behind.
-Sometimes we need to just put them aside until the right time comes to be taken out again, as we need to heal and say good-bye to them for good, if we don’t want them to stand in our way.
+Sometimes we need to just put them aside until the right time comes to be taken out again, as we need to heal and say goodbye to them for good if we don’t want them to stand in our way.
 How do we manage to do that?
 To leave behind experiences, habits, ways of being?
 It is like one would be asked to leave behind a foot or a hand.
-All the invisible parts of us are just as painful to let go as it is to have a limb cut off.
+All the invisible parts of us are just as painful to let go of as it is to have a limb cut off.

 When a visible wound appears, one needs time and patience for healing.
-People go to the doctor and take painkillers, in order take away the symptoms.
+People go to the doctor and take painkillers, in order to take away the symptoms.
 But when it comes to feelings, ideas, culture, experiences, behavior, which are “invisible”, things get complicated.
 Even with the right support from people around us, sometimes we are unable to accept the support.
-We can be toughest judges of ourselves.
+We can be the toughest judges of ourselves.
 We can be stuck and full of invisible old patterns that we do not manage to take in new ones.
 Just like a cup.
 In order to be filled up, it must be emptied out first.
 If we are already “full”, how can we take in new knowledge and experiences?
 What if the things that fill us are invisible?
 As they are invisible, we do not go to see a therapist who can help us empty the cup.

 Observing people around me, the invisible stuff can be just as painful as a physical wound.
 But instead of letting that pain out, and live it despite the hurt, people prefer to hide it deeply into their hearts, and cover it with different distractions: wine, food, cigarettes, laughter, smiles, drugs, shopping, traveling, and other things which make us feel good.
 The illusion of feeling good and coping, makes us believe that everything is fine, and we never speak of them.